-- All villa resort; each with a private pool, all similar inside inside but differ in size (1,2, or 3 – each with ensuite bathroom) and views (garden, river, or ocean – only meters from the sand).
+- All villa resort; each with a private pool, all similar inside but differ in size (1,2, or 3 – each with ensuite bathroom) and views (garden, river, or ocean – only meters from the sand).

 - Serene location, along a remote and astoundingly undeveloped section of beach, furnished with lounge chairs and umbrellas.

 - All Villas – Private, modern, spacious, bright, and airy.
-Floor to ceiling windows lead to the private pool, which is lined with a double loungers and double swinging chairs; pleasing contemporary decor.
+Floor to ceiling windows lead to the private pool, which is lined with double loungers and double swinging chairs; pleasing contemporary decor.
 Open-plan bathrooms, with sunken wood-lined Jacuzzi, wall-less shower, and cubicle toilet.
 Adjustable TV allows viewing from lounge chairs, bed, or even the Jacuzzi; plenty of luggage space.